J-81/GeneLab_Data_Processing-1/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable/README.md

 # GL_RefAnnotTable Workflow Information and Usage Instructions

 ## General workflow info
 The current GeneLab Reference Annotation Table (GL_RefAnnotTable) pipeline is implemented as an R workflow that can be run from a command line interface (CLI) using bash.
 The workflow can be used even if you are unfamiliar with R, but if you want to learn more about R, visit the [R-project about page here](https://www.r-project.org/about.html).
-Additionally, an introduction to R along with instalation help and information about using R for bioinformatics can be found [here at Happy Belly Bioinformatics](https://astrobiomike.github.io/R/basics).
+Additionally, an introduction to R along with installation help and information about using R for bioinformatics can be found [here at Happy Belly Bioinformatics](https://astrobiomike.github.io/R/basics).

 ## Utilizing the workflow